Admission

 “Miracle on the Hudson” Captain “Sully” Sullenberger to Speak at Truman

-Ambassador “Sully” Sullenberger, Captain of US Airways Flight 1549, will be Truman’s Holman Family Distinguished Speaker in April.
+Ambassador “Sully” Sullenberger, Captain of US Airways Flight 1549, will be Truman’s Holman Family Distinguished Speaker, April 11.

 Class of ‘21